 Wouldn’t it be nice to eat as much as you wanted of certain foods and lose weight just from eating them?!
-Ummmm, yes!
+Umm, yes!
 Before I break down whether these miracle goodies actually exist, let me give you a little background.

-What is the negative calorie foods theory?
+What is the negative-calorie foods theory?

-What are some negative calorie foods?
+What are some negative-calorie foods?

 Does the body use energy to digest food?

-It takes energy to chew, swallow and digest (think food moving around your stomach, creating acid to breakdown food etc.), but don’t pull out the champagne just yet.
+It takes energy to chew, swallow and digest (think food moving around your stomach, creating acid to breakdown food, etc. …), but don’t pull out the Champagne just yet.

-This isn’t an extra 10% you get to all of a sudden add in to your metabolic life because you now know about it.
+This isn’t an extra 10% you get to all of a sudden add into your metabolic life because you now know about it.
 Your body has been doing this, always.
 It’s not something we should now depend on.

-Should I be eating negative calorie foods?
+Should I be eating negative-calorie foods?

 Eat up the celery, lettuce, cider vinegar, lemon, garlic and radishes, because they’re good for you.
-They really do help you manage your weight and they’re loaded with nutrients.
+They really do help you manage your weight—and they’re loaded with nutrients.